MateuszKubuszok/JAppJUp/README.md

  * considering creating separate repository for *Java's System-Dependent Process Utils* (JSDPU) project (quite a big name as for something so trivial and unimpressive...),
- * add to Client (both library and GUI) ability to remove backup,
  * not give up too soon.